skuschel/auto_xtc_hdf5_converter/README.md

 The 6th column also tells the auto_xtc_extractor which function to use.
 But these functions accumulate data and write once after all the events are processed.
 This is used for summing up all the images from a detector or reading out 'slow camera' data that only appears every several thousand events.

 try commenting out some lines in analysis.cfg or and tweak some functions in analysisFunctions.py.

+## Creating own config folders

+to create your own config run the command below

+../../analysisDetectorConfigGenerator.py -e sxrlr0116 -r 35

+where sxrlr0116 and 35 can be replaced with any experiment and run

+in a new directory under test.

 ## Quick Start